gabri00/amazon-scraper/README.md

-# amazon-scraper
+# Amazon-Scraper
- Just a simple scraper
+ Just a simple scraper to get prices from some Amazon products.

+ # Usage